SpoonLabs/nopol/README.md

   [--complianceLevel <complianceLevel>]
-        The Java version of the project. (default: 7) [(-z|--flocal) < ochiai|dumb|gzoltar>]
+        The Java version of the project. (default: 7)

+  [--maxTime <maxTime>]
+        The maximum time execution in minute for the whole execution of Nopol.(default: 10)

+  [(-z|--flocal) < ochiai|dumb|gzoltar>]
         Define the fault localizer to be used. (default: ochiai)